 However, as there are no Kaiju left to fight based on the sacrifice of Stacker in the previous film, the Jaeger program is in danger of being shut down, specifically because Shao Corporation, headed by Liwen Shao (Jing Tian), has drones that do not require pilots.
 However, when a rogue Jaeger attacks the summit where the drone program is to be approved or unapproved, all PPDC Jaegers stationed in the Pacific are put on high alert.
 Piloting Gipsy Avenger, Jake and Nate fight against the Jaeger and set out on a mission to find out just why the rogue attacked, who is piloting it and most of all, who sent it.
 This sends the team on a mission they did not foresee coming and it’s a fun-filled ride for moviegoers wanting to see some of the notable Jaeger action from the first film.

-Slight character missteps and rushed elements aside, Stephen S. DeKnight’s Pacific Rim Uprising, does live up to expectations in the fun department with some emotional moments thrown in to add to the film’s stakes.
-If you are planning to see the movie in the hopes that you will get some decent laughs, cool action sequences and giant robots fighting one another and some scary creatures, then you should be happy with what you get from Pacific Rim Uprising.
+Slight character missteps and rushed elements aside, Stephen S. DeKnight’s Pacific Rim Uprising does live up to expectations in the fun department with some emotional moments thrown in to add to the film’s stakes.
+But it does not compare to its predecessor.
+However, if you are planning to see the movie in the hopes that you will get some decent laughs, cool action sequences and giant robots fighting one another and some scary creatures, then you might be happy with what you get with Pacific Rim Uprising.
 What you see in the trailers is definitely what you get.